HIGURASHI

 Shirakawa-go

-With careful planning, this trip can be done in a day from Tokyo or Osaka.
-Hinamizawa is modeled on the historic village of Shirakawa-Go in Gifu Prefecture.
-It is possible to stay overnight in "Hinamizawa", and I can only recommend staying in a traditional Japanese ryokan accommodation that is over 100 years old.
+This trip is accomplished with careful planning from Tokyo or Osaka per day.
+An example of Hinamizawa is the historic village of Shirakawa-Go in Gifu Prefecture.
+It is possible to stay in “Hinamizawa” and I can only recommend staying in a traditional Japanese, over 100 year old Ryokan accommodation.

 The trip is sure to be memorable - just be careful not to fall victim to Hinamizawa Syndrome…

-*A side note when in the area - Kyoto Animation's "Hyouka" series is set in the nearby town of Takayama.
+* As a side note while you’re in the area - Kyoto Animation’s “Hyouka” series takes place in the nearby town of Takayama.

 The picture shows the bus timetables on the line between Kanazawa and Takayama.